 City: See municipality.
-Although many people think a city is a large town, in Florida there is no legal difference between towns, villages and cities.
+In Florida, there is no legal difference between a city, town or village.

-City attorney: Represents city in legal matters and gives legal advice concerning city affairs.
+City Attorney: Represents city in legal matters and gives legal advice concerning city affairs.

-City clerk: Record-keeper for the city.
+City Clerk: Recordkeeper for the city.
 Keeps the official city seal; maintains city council minutes and other records.

-City council: The governing body of a city.
+City Council: The governing body of a city.